chantastic/sites/chan.dev/src/content/posts/p.md

 As JavaScript developers, we have four package managers to choose from.
 And between personal, work, and open source projects, I use every last one of them.
 This is a problem because typing the wrong command costs time and irritation.

-Below is zsh function that I've used to eliminate package manager context switching heartache — typing `npm start` when we meant `bun start` or `npm` when I we mean ::shudders:: `yarn`.
+Below is zsh function that I've used to eliminate package manager context switching heartache — typing `npm start` when I meant `bun start` or `npm` when I mean ::shudders:: `yarn`.

 ```zsh
 p() {